Updated: June 4, 2026

 Where to buy property in the Algarve?

-The best places to buy in Algarve depends on your goals, budget, and lifestyle.
+The best places to buy in the Algarve will depend on your goals, budget, and lifestyle.
 The most popular locations for local and foreign buyers are Tavira, Portimão, Albufeira, Lagos, and Faro.
-Here is a quick overview of the opportunities for property investment.

 Tavira